wmgroot/servicer/README.md

   # In this example, SERVICE_ENVIRONMENT will be `production` if the branch is `master`.
   # SERVICE_ENVIRONMENT will be `develop` if the branch is `develop`.
   # Otherwise, if the branch matches `env-*`, SERVICE_ENVIRONMENT will be the sanitized branch name.
+  # If the CI provider supports tag based builds, servicer will also set the SERVICE_ENVIRONMENT if a version tag is found.
   mappings:
+    - tag: '*.*.*'             # match a version tag -> 1.2.3
     - branch: master
       environment: production  # master -> production
     - branch: develop          # develop -> develop